-Excessive Absence
+Excessive Absences

-Excessive absences have a direct effect on your grade and ability to be granted an opportunity to test for your certification/license in your curriculum area.
-Students receiving more than 13 absences (85% of each semester), will automatically receive a failing grade.
-In addition, excessive absences may result in not being promoted to second year of the program.
+Excessive absences have a direct effect on your grade and ability to test for your certification/license in your curriculum area.
+Students receiving more than 12 unverified absences for Semester 1, and more than 14 unverified absences for Semester 2, may receive a failing grade.
+In addition, unverified absences may result in not being able to attend KACC for a second year.